If you have psoriasis or arthritis, Cosentyx (secukinumab) may be a treatment option for you.

 Alcohol use and Cosentyx

-It should be safe to drink alcohol during your Cosentyx treatment.
+If you drink alcohol, it should be safe to drink during Cosentyx treatment.

 However, alcohol can damage your liver.
 A drug that’s used with Cosentyx, methotrexate (Trexall, Rasuvo, RediTrex, Otrexup), can also harm your liver.
 Drinking alcohol with methotrexate can raise your risk for liver problems.
 Therefore, you should avoid alcohol if you’re using methotrexate to treat your condition.

-If you think alcohol, talk with your doctor about how much is safe for you to drink with your condition and treatment plan.
+If you drink alcohol, talk with your doctor about how much is safe for you to drink with your condition and treatment plan.

 Pregnancy and breastfeeding while using Cosentyx